Updated: Mar 17

 Deodorant without Aluminum Naturally Works!

 Deodorant without aluminum work by naturally reducing your body odor and, as in this case with our brand, moderately regulating sweating output.
-All of our deodorants as well as our other products are toxic free and provides antibacterial protection.
-Keep in mind that deodorants’ varies depending on the physical activity you engage in, person to person immunity, climate and more.
+All of our deodorants as well as our other products are toxic free and crafted with love.
+Keep in mind that deodorants’ vary depending on the physical activity you engage in, person to person immunity, climate and more.